tassosant/RPG_game/README.md

 RPG game characters and items.

 ## Description
-1. This project is a small rpg game with no graphics.
+1. This project is a small RPG game with no graphics.

 2. It is able to create some items(weapons and armor) and some heroes **(Mage, Ranger, Warrior, Rogue)**.